bryceweiner/petrodollar/doc/build-osx-qt.md

-AmKoin-Qt build instructions for Mac OS X
+PetroDollar-Qt build instructions for Mac OS X
 ==========================================

-This document build and configuration instructions for building AmKoin-Qt (Qt4 GUI for AmKoin) for OS X.  A amkoind binary is not included in the AmKoin-Qt.app bundle but can be built using the instructions in doc/build-osx.md.
+This document build and configuration instructions for building PetroDollar-Qt (Qt4 GUI for PetroDollar) for OS X.  A petrodollard binary is not included in the PetroDollar-Qt.app bundle but can be built using the instructions in doc/build-osx.md.

 Tested on OS X 10.5 through 10.9 on Intel processors only.
 PPC is not supported because it is big-endian.